About the U.S. Foreign Policy Program

 About the Program

 Partisan disagreement at home frustrates Washington’s efforts to formulate and sustain coherent and effective policy both at home and abroad, hindering the U.S. ability to lead by example and raising questions about whether the United States will remain a reliable ally and partner.
-Many experts contend that the American public wants to withdraw from the world, but polls show that support for American leadership abroad has increased since voters saw firsthand what America First means in practice.
+Many experts contend that the American public wants to withdraw from the world, but polls show that a majority of Americans continues to support for an active U.S. role abroad.

 By analyzing the forces driving and shaping foreign policy, the U.S. Foreign Policy program seeks to help policymakers, business leaders, journalists, and the general public better understand the challenges the United States faces overseas and to offer recommendations that will enable them to advance U.S. interests and values.